Top Cybersecurity Concerns for Long Island Businesses in 2025

 5. Compliance Controls: Navigating Regulatory Requirements

-In sectors like healthcare and finance, adhering to compliance standards in cloud data security is necessary and a mandate.
+In sectors such as healthcare and finance, adhering to compliance standards in cloud data security is not only necessary but also a mandate.
 Stringent data security, privacy, and sovereignty regulations govern these industries.
-Familiarizing yourself with relevant compliance frameworks and identifying necessary controls such as storage encryption, access management, network security, and logging is fundamental.
+Familiarizing yourself with relevant compliance frameworks and identifying necessary controls, such as storage encryption, access management, network security, and logging, is fundamental.

 Regular audits to validate these controls are essential in demonstrating your commitment to regulatory compliance.
 This proactive approach helps avoid costly legal ramifications and reinforces your reputation as a trustworthy and compliant organization.